 In the world of personal finance writing, I’m a bit of an anomaly when it comes to debt.
-I don’t mind getting an auto loan if my interest rate is lower than my expected rate of return on investments.
-I also have no problem keeping my student loans to term, since my rate is 1.9%.
-I’d rather invest the extra money for a (probable) return of at least 6% annualized.
+I don’t mind getting an auto loan if my interest rate is lower than my expected return on investments.
+I also have no problem keeping my student loans to term since my rate is 1.9%.
+I’d rather invest the extra money for an annual (probable) return of at least 6%.

-I have also been known to occasionally use personal loans to smooth my finances.
-If you are careful about how you use personal loans, and you understand the implications, they can help you manage your budget, especially if you are a variable income or if you are trying to pay off debt.
+I have also occasionally used personal loans to smooth my finances.
+If you are careful about how you use personal loans and you understand the implications, they can help you manage your budget, especially if you are a variable income or if you are trying to pay off debt.

 Debt Consolidation with a Personal Loan

 Multiple debt payments each month can be frustrating over time.
-On top of that, if you are dealing with high-rate credit cards, your pay down can be hampered by the realities of interest that compounds daily.
-Plus, it can be hard to pay more than the minimum on your credit cards when you have several cards.
+On top of that, if you are dealing with high-rate credit cards, your paydown can be hampered by the realities of interest that compounds daily.
+Plus, paying more than the minimum on your credit cards can be hard when you have several cards.

 Debt consolidation with a personal loan can help you streamline your debt repayment.
-If you can get a loan with a lower interest rate than what you pay on your high rate credit cards, you can save money while reducing the frustration that often comes with making multiple payments a month.
+Consider a loan with a lower interest rate than what you pay on your high-rate credit cards.
+You can save money while reducing the frustration that often comes with making multiple monthly payments.
 Getting all of the debt under one roof can help you organize your plan, helping you pay off your debt quicker.

-There are a number of calculators available online, like the Discover debt consolidation calculator, that can help you determine how much faster you can get rid of your debt — and how much you can save — if you use a personal loan for debt consolidation.
+There are a number of calculators available online, like the Discover debt consolidation calculator, that can help you determine how much faster you can get rid of your debt.
+Learn how much you save, too.

-Another advantage is that your personal debt consolidation loan isn’t connected to your home equity, so you aren’t putting your home at risk to consolidate your unsecured credit card debt.
+Your personal debt consolidation loan isn’t connected to your home equity.
+You aren’t risking your home to consolidate your unsecured credit card debt.

-Anytime you participate in debt consolidation, though, it’s important to be careful.
-Now that you’ve paid off your credit cards with the personal loan, it can be tempting to run more charges on these “freed up” cards.
+Anytime you participate in debt consolidation, it’s important to be careful.
+Now that you’ve paid off your credit cards with the personal loan, running more charges on these “freed up” cards can be tempting.
 This can devastate your finances further by putting you even more in debt.
-Before you use a debt consolidation loan of any kind, make sure that you have your spending under control and you are not living beyond your means.
+Before you use a debt consolidation loan of any kind, ensure that you have your spending under control and that you are not living beyond your means.

 Personal Line of Credit for Cash Flow Management

-As a freelancer, I have a variable income and that presents its own budgeting challenges.
+As a freelancer, I have a variable income that presents its own budgeting challenges.
 Most of my bills are automated.
-From my retirement account contributions to my housing payments to my charitable donations, almost everything is paid automatically.
-While I try to pay many of my bills with credit cards (for the rewards) and then pay off the balance each month, there are some items, like my auto loan, student loan and housing payment, that can?t be put on a credit card.
+Almost everything is paid automatically, from my retirement account contributions to my housing payments to my charitable donations.
+While I try to pay many of my bills with credit cards (for the rewards) and then pay off the balance each month, some items, like my auto loan, student loan, and housing payment, can’t be put on a credit card.
 These come out of my checking account at the same time each month, no matter what.

-Personal loans can also be useful for unexpected costs that crop up, such as car repairs or even weddings.
+Personal loans can also be useful for unexpected costs, such as car repairs or weddings.
 My own wedding was a surprise to everyone involved — we only had two months to plan!
-My parents ended up borrowing a small amount to help pay for it, even though my wedding was relatively inexpensive.
-Being able to access reasonable rates and a fixed and manageable payment can make these types of expenses easier to manage in your budget.
+My parents borrowed a small amount to help pay for it, even though my wedding was inexpensive.
+Accessing reasonable rates and a fixed and manageable payment can make these expenses easier to manage in your budget.

-While borrowing isn’t the first choice for money management, it can make a good backstop for your finances if you need it.
+While borrowing isn’t the first choice for money management, it can make a good backstop for your finances if needed.